FDA Import Alert Threatens Surgical Exports

 - Maintaining consistent US market exports

-This initiative aims to support Pakistani manufacturers in sustaining their exports to the US, safeguarding export revenue, and maintaining Pakistan’s competitiveness in the international market.
+This initiative aims to support Pakistani manufacturers in sustaining their exports to the US, safeguarding export revenue, and ensuring Pakistan’s competitiveness in the international market.